Activator Industry Mentors

 Can I choose a specific school?

-No. Future Anything will match Activators with schools participating in the Activate program.
+No. Future Anything will match Activators with schools participating in the the Future Anything Challenge program.

 Matching will be based on a range of factors including the school’s needs and subject stream, Activator availability, and the Activator’s skills, experience, and availability.